 Usually, on a first date, we’re trying so hard to make a good impression, that we’re not even thinking about anything other than the moment we’re in.
 And that’s ok.
-But if you’re on a first date and having a great time with this person, and you know you want to see them again, there are a few ways to guarantee yourself a second date.
+But if you’re on a first date and having a great time with this person, and you know you want to see them again, its useful to know what to do on a first date to all but guarantee yourself a second one.

 It’s totally normal and understandable to be nervous on a first date.
 You don’t know this person, and you have no idea how this is going to play out.
 But that doesn’t mean you need to act like you’re on a job interview.